-Miscellaneous Loading Factors: The calculated retirement benefits were increased by 13% to account for the inclusion of unused sick leave and vacation time in the calculation of Final Average Compensation (FAC) and by 1% to account for the impact of subsidized optional forms of payment.
+Miscellaneous Loading Factors: The active accrued liabilities were increased by 10% to account for the inclusion of unused sick leave and vacation time in the calculation of Final Average Compensation (FAC) and by 1% to account for the impact of subsidized optional forms of payment.
+In addition, a 2% load was applied to active liabilities to account for special, scheduled pay increases.